 - 3 ounces Brie cheese sliced

-- 1 large peach pitted and thinly sliced
+- 1 large peach pitted & thinly sliced

 - 1½ teaspoons aged balsamic vinegar divided

 Arugula Peach Salad

 - 1 large peach pitted & cut into ½-inch wedges

 - aged balsamic vinegar for drizzling

 - Make the panini: Heat a panini press to high heat.

 - Spread 1 tablespoon of pesto on each slice of bread.
 Layer 3–4 Brie slices, 4–5 peach slices, and a drizzle of aged balsamic on 2 slices of bread.
 Place the other slices of bread, pesto-side down, on top.

 - Spread 1 tablespoon of butter on one side of each sandwich.